-Casey House Foundation raises money for the Child Care Fund.
-Through this donor funding, AIDS service organizations can access child care funding for women with children under the age of 16 years.
-This enables mothers to take care of their own health care needs, by attending medical appointments or workshops related to HIV, obtaining respite care or being admitted to hospital.
+Casey House Foundation raises money for the child care fund.
+Through this donor funding, AIDS service organizations can access child care funding for women with children under the age of 12.
+This enables mothers or fathers to focus on their own health care needs by attending medical appointments or workshops related to HIV, obtaining respite care, or being admitted to hospital.

 For other inquiries about our community outreach program, please contact our clinical manager, at 416-324-5123 ext.
 2036.